 Exams: Midterm exams are given during this course.
+These exams will be held exclusively during the classroom sessions of the course.
 Questions will consist of problems similar to the assigned quizzes, as well as conceptual questions for students to tie concepts together.
-While you may use your textbook and written notes, it is expected that students do the exam alone, without help from other people.
-Smartphone apps like Photomath are strictly prohibited (see statement on academic integrity below).
-Exams may only be attempted once, and must be done in one sitting.
 Students caught cheating will be dropped from the class with an F and disciplinary action will be pursued.